vidhilad/pocketRev/README.md

 ## Hardi Majmundar

 - Signup - Completed responsive page with form validation and after submitting form redirecting to login page.
 - Bestbuy
 - Mobile and tablet Page
-- detail Page of the Mobile
+- detail Page of the Mobile- I have completed image slider using javascript .

 ## Santosh Dhakal